 Each global recession is different.
 The recession of 2008 lasted for 18 months, and it took roughly four years for the Dow Jones Industrial Average to return to its pre-recession highs.

 The NEBR reports the average recession lasts for 11 months.
-Again, each global economic recession varies.
+But each one varies.

-Again, each recession is different, but there are several hallmarks true in most periods of economic collapse.
+Each contraction is different, but there are several hallmarks true in most periods of economic contraction.
 Here’s what typically happens in a recession:

 - Spending by companies and consumers slows